TiaanaV/TableComponent-test/README.md

 - search in all cells of tables;
 - sorting by all columns, depending on the type of value in the column.

-This project was bootstrapped with [Create React App].

 ### Built with

-- [Create React App]
+- Create React App + TS
 - Ant Design 5.0
+- Ant Design Forms
 - Moment.js
 - CSS modules
 - Flexbox